mth229/mth229.github.io/graphing.md

 f(x) = cos(x)
 g(x) = 1 - x^2/2
 plot(f, -pi/2, pi/2)
-plot!(g, -pi/2, pi/2)   # try without the a and b, it may work.
+plot!(g)        #  the domain to plot is optional if adding a layer
 ```

-Graphing two or more functions can also be done by combining tge together into a container of functions using `[]`:
+Graphing two or more functions can also be done by combining two together into a container of functions using `[]`:

 ```